 Permanently ice-covered surfaces have a distinct range of LST values and surface emissivities.
-Tests have shown that the LST accuracy improves if one regression is dedicated to invert observations over Antarctica and Greenland, while a second one is devoted to the remaining continental land [RD-14].
-Therefore, we adopt the same strategy here, and two sets of MLPs are trained separately.
+Tests have shown that the LST accuracy improves if separated regressions are dedicated to independently invert observations over Antarctica and Greenland, while a second one is devoted to the remaining continental land [RD-14].
+Therefore, we adopt the same strategy here, even further separating Greenland and Antarctica, so three sets of MLPs are trained separately.

 The MW retrieval algorithm is applied to the brightness temperatures at the original locations of the sensor swath acquisitions.
 Given the different channel footprints, the retrieval combines information at different spatial resolutions.
-For SSM/I an SSMIS, as the 19.35 GHz channels have a resolution of $^{\sim}60$ km, information from up to $^{\sim}60$ km affects the LST retrievals.
-However, retrieval tests show that the 37.0 GHz channels are the ones having more weight in the retrieval and as such the effective spatial resolution may be considered to be of the order of $^{\sim}30$ km, corresponding to the resolution of those channels.
+For SSM/I an SSMIS, as the 19.35 GHz channels have a resolution of ~60 km, information from up to ~ 60 km affects the LST retrievals.
+However, retrieval tests show that the 37.0 GHz channels are the ones having more weight in the retrieval and as such the effective spatial resolution may be considered to be of the order of ~30 km, corresponding to the resolution of those channels.
 The same considerations can be applied to the AMSR-E and AMSR2 retrievals, but with spatial resolutions of 20 and 12 km for the 18.7 and 36.5 GHz channels, respectively.